jjon/Graphing-ChartEx/GScriba_web/OCRclean.md

 Remember, this is just a text representation of a data structure that lives in computer memory.
 Python calls this sort of structure a 'dictionary', other programming languages may call it a 'hash', or an 'associative array'.
 The point is that it is infinitely easier to do any sort of programmatic analysis or manipulation of a digital text if it is in such a form, rather than in the form of a plain text file.
 The advantage is that such a data structure can be queried, or calculations can be performed on the data, without first having to parse the text.

 ##<a name="prelim"></a> A couple of useful functions before we start:
+We're going to borrow a couple of functions written by others.
+They both represent some pretty sophisticated programming.
+Understanding what's going on in these functions is instructive, but not necessary.
+Reading and using other people's code is how you learn programming, and is the soul of the Open-Source movement.
+Even if you don't fully understand how somebody does it, you can nevertheless test functions like this to see that they reliably do what they say they can, and then just apply it to your immediate problem if they are relevant.

 ###<a name="levenshtein-distance"></a> Levenshtein distance
 You will note that some of the metadata listed above is page-bound and some of it is charter-bound.
 Getting these untangled from each other is our aim.
 There is a class of page-bound data that is useless for our purposes, and only meaningful in the context of a physical book: page headers and footers.
 In our text, these look like this on *recto* leaves (in a codex, a book, *recto* is the right-side page, and *verso* its reverse, the left-side page)